 Booking annual leave in the run-up to the exam

 Lots of people like to book some annual leave in advance of the exam to give themselves a chance to prepare.
-If you are working, you could have a chat with your employer about flexibility around booking some leave at short notice once the exam date is announced.
+If you are working, you could have a chat with your employer about flexibility around booking some leave.

 Fit to Sit